International & US HS Code & Tarrif Code Lookup

 The Harmonized System categorizes about 5,000 commodity groups in simple six-digit codes, broken down into 21 Harmonized System sections, 96 Harmonized System chapters, and thousands of headings.

-Global & US HS Codes have four components:
+Global & US HS Codes have four components.
+Referring to the diagram’s green numbering:

 - Chapter: There are 21 distinct sections that split into 96 chapters.
 Exception chapters include chapter 77, which is reserved for future use, chapters 98 and 99, which are limited to national use, and Chapter 99, which is a specific code limited to temporary modifications.
 In the above example, the chapter selected is 09, for “Coffee, tea, maté and spices”.